This course is open for applications.

 We assess your work through modular assignments looking for evidence you've acquired the professional teaching and training, consultancy and behaviour-change interventions skills you need.
 And your thesis, which includes your systematic review and report on a major piece of empirical research, plus an oral exam.

 For more details see our full glossary of assessment terms.

 This Professional Doctorate is accredited by the British Psychological Society, and provides Stage 2 training to become eligible for Chartered Psychologist status.
-It is also validated by the Health and Care Professions Council, so you are eligible to apply for the Register of Health Psychologists.
+It is also approved by the Health and Care Professions Council, so you are eligible to apply for registration with the Health and Care Professions Council.

 UWE Bristol's Allied Health Professions Department, based at the Glenside campus, provides an extensive range of teaching and learning resources, and the Glenside library is one of the best healthcare libraries in England.
 It contains a huge selection of books, e-books, journals, and audio-visual materials - including access to specialist health and social care software packages.
 You can access much of this material online.

 Find out more about the facilities and resources UWE has to offer.

 Once you have completed the course you will be eligible to apply for registration with the Health and Care Professions Council to become an accredited practitioner, and for full membership of the British Psychological Society.